Soft, moist, and bursting with tart cherries, this Cherry Almond Bread with a sweet almond glaze, is delicious and easy to make.

 - 1 ½ cups all purpose flour

 - ¾ cup sour cream

 For the glaze

 - 1 ounce sliced almonds

 - In a medium bowl, whisk together the flour, baking powder, baking soda and salt.
-Add half the dry ingredients to the wet, then the sour cream and finally the last half of the dry.
-Gently fold together, until mostly incorporated.
-Add the frozen cherries and fold until just incorporated.
+Add half the dry ingredients to the wet, then the sour cream, and finally the last half of the dry.
+Gently fold together at each step, until mostly incorporated.
+Add the frozen cherries and fold in until just incorporated.

-- To make the glaze, stir together the powdered sugar, milk and almond extract until smooth.
-Put the almonds in a dry skillet and toast over medium heat until slightly browned.
+- To make the glaze, whisk together the powdered sugar, milk and almond extract until smooth.
+Toast the almonds in a dry skillet over medium heat until slightly browned.
 Let cool.
 Drizzle the cooled loaves with the glaze and sprinkle on the toasted almond slices.